nicksardo/gotime/README.md

 Usage After Setup
 -----------------
 At any time, you can call GoTime() to get a Date object.
-However, GoTime might not have had a chance to sync yet, so either expect the internal clock offset to change.
+Note that GoTime might not have had a chance to sync yet.

 ```javascript
 var time = new GoTime();
 // Mon May 19 2014 15:38:07 GMT-0700 (PDT)